wu-lee/rushkoff-archive/docs/_articles/generation-x.md

 **Douglas Rushkoff**: That's the thing, everyone considers the cold war and the industrial revolution to be all bad.
 They weren't bad, they just got us to a stage.
 A little kid, when he's two or three years old, starts saying no to his parents and turns into a little brat.
 That's what we did as a baby civilization growing up.
 We kept crying, No!
 Like a little baby, we were angry that we weren't one with the mother any more.
 But what does a baby do as it grows up?
 It fights for its individuality.
 Then, when it becomes an adolescent, it says, “OK, I'm going to drop some of my ego, because I want to get laid."
 That's what we're doing.
 We decided it's more valuable to have intimacy than some notion of this separate self.

-It seems that now, more than ever, writers of science fiction like William Gibson, Phillip K. Dick and Terence McKenna should be known as the proph- ets of the future.
-Do you think they're correct in their views?
+_It seems that now, more than ever, writers of science fiction like William Gibson, Phillip K. Dick and Terence McKenna should be known as the prophets of the future.
+Do you think they're correct in their views?_

 Douglas Rushkoff: Sometimes I get the feeling that they all lack faith in human nature.
 McKenna says we've gone down a dead end, and we need to back up and go out the way we came in.
 I say absolutely not!
 We need to push through.
 McKenna believes there's a bottleneck effect,